rsonquery/rsonpath/CONTRIBUTING.md

 to signal it is of value to the project and can be worked on (for a feature), or that it is indeed a bug that we need to fix (for a bug).

+## Not sure?

+Go to [Discussions](https://github.com/V0ldek/rsonpath/discussions), where you can drop more open-ended questions and ideas without having to formulate them as detailed Issues!

 ## Code contributions

 You want to write code for the crate?
 Great!
 First, you need an issue to contribute to,